UNITED STATES, Appellee, v. Kelly S. ERICKSON, Staff Sergeant, U.S. Air Force, Appellant.

 Weight of evidence supporting the sentence

-Erickson argues that although the evidence against him was strong, it did not justify a sentence of confinement for life with eligibility for parole, which was greater than the usual sentence in child sexual abuse eases.
-The Government responds that the evidence weighed heavily in favor of the sentence imposed because of the negative and ongoing impact of the abuse on Erickson’s young victims.
+Erickson argues that although the evidence against him was strong, it did not justify a sentence of confinement for life with eligibility for parole, which was greater than the usual sentence in child sexual abuse cases.
+The Government responds that the evidence weighed heavily in favor of the sentence imposed because of the negative and ongoing impact of the abuse on Erickson‘s young victims.

 While we recognize that Erickson received a sentence at the higher end of the sentencing spectrum for child sexual abuse cases, the facts in this case are particularly egregious.
 The sentence was not the highest possible sentence and the Court of Criminal Appeals found that it was appropriate in light of the evidence.
-Erickson’s offenses carried the possibility of a sentence of confinement for life without the possibility of parole.
-Manual for Courts-Martial, United States pt.
-IV, para.
-45.e.(1) (2002 ed.); Rule for Courts-Martial (R.C.M.)
-1003(b)(7).
-His adjudged sentence of confinement for life with eligibility for parole is therefore a lower sentence than he could have received.
+Erickson‘s offenses carried the possibility of a sentence of confinement for life without the possibility of parole.

-The offenses to which Erickson entered guilty pleas and his admitted conduct in connection with those offenses support a signifi
+The offenses to which Erickson entered guilty pleas and his admitted conduct in connection with those offenses support a signifi-

 Having reviewed the Fletcher factors, we conclude that there was no material prejudice to Erickson‘s substantial rights and therefore no plain error.